SYKM

 Dan “Spider” Shepherd: former SAS trooper turned undercover cop, based in London, England, by Stephen Leather

-Shepard, J.: a lawyer who surfs in Christianitos, California by John DeCure
+J. Shepard: lawyer who surfs, in Christianitos, California, by John DeCure

 Robert Sherard: great-grandson of Wordsworth, and Oscar Wilde, poet, wit, and playwright, friend of Arthur Conan Doyle, investigate murders in Victorian England, Scotland, and France, by Gyles Brandreth